tpm2-software/tpm2-tools/man/tpm2_getrandom.1.md

   * **-o**, **--out-file**=_FILE_
     specifies the filename to output the raw bytes to.
 Defaults to stdout as a hex string.

+  * **-f**, **--force**
+    Override checking that the:
+    - Requested size is within the hash size limit of the TPM.
+    - Number of retrieved random bytes matches requested amount.

 [common options](common/options.md)